SF-WDI-LABS/take-home-coding-challenge-workshop/front-end/challenge-specific-rubric.md

   - Include at least one *breakpoint* where the layout changes.

 **Demonstrate knowledge of software construction patterns and best practices.**

   - Encapsulate login/logout bonus button feature in a function so that if a backend is added the changes required are limited to one area.

-  - Include a CSS file and link it properly in the head of the html document.
+  - Include a separate CSS file and link it properly in the head of the html document.